-46. Caroling for a Cause
+59. Caroling for a Cause

 60. Gift Wrapping

 When the holiday season approaches, set up a gift-wrapping event fundraiser.
-This is great for any holiday from Valentine’s Day to Mother’s Day to Christmas.
+This is great for any holiday from Valentine’s Day to Mother’s Day to the winter holidays.
 Get in touch with a high-traffic store or mall in your area, so you can set up a station there.

 61. Haunted House

 If your budget isn’t quite what it needs to be for a haunted house, ask generous supporters to lend you their decorations.
 That way, you’ll save money and put on the best show possible!

 62. Easter Egg Hunt

 Another great holiday fundraising event is an annual Easter egg hunt.
 Use a local park, a local school, or a volunteer’s yard as a venue.
 Then, have volunteers fill plastic eggs with candy or small prizes, and scatter the eggs high and low!
 Families will enjoy hunting for the eggs and competing to find them as fast as possible.
 To make it as festive as possible, consider investing in Easter decorations, and maybe even an Easter bunny costume, too!

-50. Holiday Symphony
+63. Holiday Symphony

 If you have some musically talented supporters, consider putting on a holiday symphony.
 Whether it’s singing or playing instruments, you’ll be sure to garner some support with this festive fundraising event.
 Based on skill level, pick some well-known holiday tunes and set up a weekly rehearsal.